 - The marketing early-access form is still a leaky mailto capture; a real backend is deferred until it's worth building.

-- The in-process reload of one pipeline stage still falls back to a full service restart — a cleaner version waits for a focused refactor window.
+- The in-process reload of one pipeline stage still falls back to a full service restart.
+A cleaner version waits for a focused refactor window.

 - Some app views still need a design reconciliation pass; the People view was the priority gap and it's done.